Bran-Mak-Morn/Pagan_Divination/README.md

 ## Files

 - `main.py`: main app
-- `init_database.py`: creates a database and populates it with gods
+- `init_database.py`: creates a database with tables in "/instance" and populates it with gods
 - `gods.py`: class that creates gods

 - `index.html`: landing page, where you can choose the divination type